Nicolerobinn/Nicolerobinn/README.md

 * Good at JavaScript and related technology stacks, like to promote TypeScript.

 * Like using react-native, tauri.
-And I'm  learning rust.
+And I'm  learning rust and rescript.

 * I am good at finding fun in work, like to solve problems with friends and colleagues, and want to do things better.